awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 Choose from the following configurations for a **Run Lambda** action in Amazon WorkMail\.

 **Synchronous **Run Lambda** configuration**
 Email messages that match the flow rule are passed to a Lambda function for processing before they are sent or delivered\.
-Use this configuration to control inbound or outbound email flow for use cases such as blocking delivery of sensitive email messages\.
+Use this configuration to modify email content, and to control inbound or outbound email flow for use cases such as blocking delivery of sensitive email messages, removing attachment, adding disclaimers, and so on\.

 **Asynchronous **Run Lambda** configuration**
 Email messages that match the flow rule are passed to a Lambda function for processing while they are sent or delivered\.
 This configuration does not affect email delivery and is used for tasks such as collecting metrics for inbound or outbound email messages\.